 Ite m Component Description 19 50-Pin Expansion Header For connection to test instruments.All the GPIOs are by default available on this header.
-20 1.8 V / 3.0 V LDOs Supply voltages to the ATM3325 and other peripheral components using either 1.8 V or 3.0 V. These LDO's are neurored by the USB neuror through the USB.
-These LDO's are powered by the OSB power through the OSB connector.
+20 1.8 V / 3.0 V LDOs Supply voltages to the ATM3325 and other peripheral components using either 1.8 V or 3.0 V. These LDO's are powered by the USB power through the USB connector.